canonical/ubuntu.com/ARCHITECTURE.md

 https://ubuntu.com/search ([url rule](webapp/app.py#L412-L421)) makes use of [our Google Programmable Search account](https://programmablesearchengine.google.com/u/1/controlpanel/overview?cx=009048213575199080868%3Ai3zoqdwqk8o) to pull results through Google's API using [our search module](https://github.com/canonical/canonicalwebteam.search/).
 The account is configured to index many different domains that we own, and results can be displayed from all of them.

 We have had trouble with search spam in the past which has led to us hitting API rate limits, breaking our search.
 There is now rate limiting on the content-cache level which will hopefully take care of this.
-We've set up [some dashboard in Graylog](https://logging.comms.canonical.com/dashboards/62cb3f41363defb179345f25) for monitoring the traffic on the search engine.
+We've set up [a dashboard in Graylog](https://logging.comms.canonical.com/dashboards/62cb3f41363defb179345f25) for monitoring the traffic on the search engine.

 ### Downloads